Machine Learning Methods for Data Association in Multi-Object Tracking: Data Association as Assignment

 The other form of the MDAP we are interested in is multi-sensor association with $S \geq 3$ sensors.
-This scenario is common in centralized tracking systems, where sensors that are distributed around a surveillance region report raw measurements to a central node \cite{sorokin2009mathematical} \cite{boginski2011sensors}.
+This scenario is common in centralized tracking systems, where sensors that are distributed around a surveillance region report raw measurements to a central node \cite{sorokin2009mathematical,boginski2011sensors}.
 When each sensor sends its local tracks to a central node for track association and fusion, a MDAP must be solved.
 In this case, the dimensionality of the MDAP is equal to $S$, and hence, is NP-hard.
-The main difference between this problem and the previous data association problem is that it deals solely with tracks, as opposed to new sensor measurements from all sensors.
-Multi-scan track-to-track association with two sensors is also a MDAP, as well as multi-scan multi-sensor data association (Table \ref{taxonomy of ass problems}), but we omit these cases for brevity in our formulation and for the fact that they can be defined quite similarly from what is presented next.
+Multi-scan track-to-track association with two sensors is also a MDAP, as well as multi-scan multi-sensor measurement-to-track association (Table~\ref{taxonomy of assgn problems}).

 Following \cite{deb1997generalized}, in this scenario there are $S \geq 3$ sensors, each maintaining a set of local tracks and using a sliding window of size $T \geq 1$.
 We define $X_k^s = \{x_k^{i,s}\}$, $s = 1, ..., S$, to represent the set of track state estimates produced by sensor $s$ at time $k$.
 We have $i = 1, ..., N_s$, where $N_s$ is the number of tracks being maintained by sensor $s$ and $x_k^{i,s}$ interpreted as the $i$\textsuperscript{th} track of sensor $s$ at scan $k$.
 Then, for each sensor, we have $X^{T,s} = \{X_1^s, ..., X_T^s\}$, which represents the collection of track state estimates within the sliding window.
 We seek an optimal partitioning $\gamma^* \in \Gamma$ of $X^{T} = \{X^{T,1}, ..., X^{T,S}\}$ of tracks over all scans and sensors that minimizes the total assignment cost, and we can define a partial assignment hypothesis in a partition $\gamma$ as $\gamma^l = \{ \{x_1^{j,1}, x_1^{j,2}, ..., x_1^{j,N_s}\}, ..., \{ x_T^{j,1}, x_T^{j,2}, ..., x_T^{j,N_s}\}\}$.
 In words, this states that the $j$\textsuperscript{th} track of sensor 1 from scan 1, $j$\textsuperscript{th} track of sensor 2 from scan 1, and so on, all correspond to the same underlying track $l$ in scan 1.
 Likewise, this interpretation extends for all subsequent scans.
 As a quick example, suppose that there are 3 sensors each maintaining 3 tracks, and that $T = 1$.
 Then a potential hypothesis $\gamma$, or assignment, is $\{ \{x^{1,1}, x^{2,2}, x^{1,3}\}, \{x^{2,1}, x^{1,2}, x^{2,3}\}, \{x^{1,3}, x^{2,3}, x^{3,3}\} \}$.
 This hypothesis makes the claim that track 1 from sensor 1, track 2 from sensor 2, and track 1 from sensor 3 all were generated by "true" track 1.
 The assignments for the other two tracks can be identified similarly.
 Note that the number of "true" targets in the surveillance region must either be known \textit{a priori} or estimated.
 Considering the simplest case of $T = 1$, we can write the cost for a partial hypothesis as $c_{i_1,i_2, ..., i_{N_s}}$.
 Increasing $T$ to include more than one scan corresponds to adding extra dimensions to the problem.
 We can use binary variables as before, $\rho_{i_1, i_2, ..., i_{N_s}} \in \{0, 1\}$, to indicate whether a particular partial hypothesis is present in $\gamma$.
 The MDAP can then be written as